Be Alone No More

-"Be Alone No More" is the debut single by British R&B vocal quartet Another Level, released on 16 February 1998.
+"Be Alone No More" is the debut single by British R&B vocal quartet Another Level, released on 16 February 1998 by Northwestside Records.
 It is from their eponymous debut album (1998), and features American rapper Jay-Z. The song was written by Steven Dubin, Andrea Martin and Ivan Matias.
 In 1999, it was released a second time in remix form together with a cover of the Simply Red song "Holding Back the Years".
 The two releases peaked at number six and number eleven in the UK respectively.
 Several UK garage remixes were also released, such as the 'Dubmonsters Mix' and 'Another Groove Mix'.
 The latter is a mashup with Double 99's "RipGroove".